Transfer Credit

 If you are admitted to the Daniels Faculty from an accredited college in Canada, you may be eligible to receive transfer credits.
 Daniels does not offer prior learning assessment and recognition (PLAR).

 Courses completed at colleges in other provinces will be considered for transfer credits based on the practices observed by the universities in that province.
-College applicants from other Canadian provinces are required to submit course outlines.
-Incomplete submission of course outlines will delay your transfer credit assessment.
+Final equivalencies of any courses eligible for transfer credit will still need to be determined by the Daniels Faculty

 Is it mandatory for me to apply for a transfer credit assessment?